-On September 26th the Community Development Committee discussed the issue, considered the presented policy and program options and directed staff to proceed slowly by starting this effort with a vacant property owner survey.
-This survey would be completed to determine the reasons that properties remain empty.
-Some possible reasons why property owners choose not to rent or sell vacant properties include:
+On September 26, the Community Development Committee discussed the issue, considered policy and program options and recommended that staff proceed with a Vacant Property Owner Survey and that preliminary work be undertaken to evaluate the pros and cons of establishing a Vacant Property Registration Ordinance.
+The purpose of the survey would be to determine the reasons that properties remain vacant.
+Based on already completed research into the issue, some possible reasons why property owners choose not to rent or sell vacant properties include:

-- 1) Buildings may be in need of costly repairs in order to be rentable; - 2) Some people invest in properties for future appreciation and/or retirement and have no intention of renting them; - 3) Some landlords have had negative experiences with tenants and choose to keep a property vacant rather than rent it out; and - 4) Some properties are caught in limbo with owners in nursing homes or deferred in a family trust.
+- 1) Buildings may be in need of costly repairs in order to be rentable; - 2) Some property owners invest in properties for future appreciation and/or retirement and have no intention of renting them: - Some landlords have had negative experiences with tenants and purposely keep a property vacant; and - 4) Some properties may be in a long-term transition between owners (i.e., inheritance or family trusts).

-By contacting property owners directly a better understanding of what motivates or constrains property owners can be developed to help inform City Council's policy and program choices.
+By contacting property owners directly, a better understanding of what motivates or constrains property owners can be developed to help inform City Council's policy and program choices.
+The Community Development Committee also recommended that further consideration be given to establishing a no fee Vacant Property Registration list.